okalangkenneth/ELKv1/README.md

 Next, we'll run Elasticsearch and Kibana containers using Docker Compose.
 Docker Compose is a tool for defining and running multi-container Docker applications.

-Create a new directory named ELKv1 in your project directory and create a new file named docker-compose.yml inside it.
+Create a new directory named ELKv1 in your project directory and create a new file named docker-compose.yml inside it in visual studio code.
 Then, copy the following code into docker-compose.yml:

 ````C#